-- Driving at night: I always advice against driving at night when you’re in Mexico.
+- Driving at night: I always advise against driving at night when you’re in Mexico.
 It’s harder to see the infamous potholes and people walking by the roadside, and it’s not safe to drive at night, either.
 So, avoid it unless you really need to get somewhere.

 - Butterflies: It might be surprising to read butterflies on this list, but it’s a thing in Mexico.
 During the spring, thousands of butterflies appear out of nowhere.
-So make sure to pay attention to the road while they’re tackling you’re windscreen in dozens.
+So make sure to pay attention to the road while they’re tackling your windscreen in dozens.
 Drive safe and enjoy the beautiful phenomena of nature.

-Read more about Renting a Car in Mexico.
+Read more about driving in Mexico

 That brings my list of best Mexican beaches to an end.
 I hope you found it helpful in your beach pursuits.
 Enjoy your visit and do let me know if you want me to cover any topic of your interest.
 Have fun!